 After evaluating all the different variables, one dietary trend in particular stood out: Higher intake of ‘cruciferous vegetables’ in mid-life doubled the risk of thyroid cancer.
 The researchers also noted that eating a lot of sweets like baked goodies (think cupcakes) during your teen years and mid-life could also increase thyroid cancer risk, but surprisingly, not as much as eating broccoli!
 I know, hard to believe.

 Many of you are consuming “greens” because I’ve recommended them over the years.
 As you might know, greens are powder GREEN blends that can be combined with water, juices or smoothies to add a healthy boost to your daily food intake.
 Greens can help your hair and nails grow faster, improve gastrointestinal function, bind toxins like heavy metals and help you feel lighter and more energetic.
 Greens are fundamental to supporting healthy blood sugar levels and blood pressure, as well as cholesterol ratios.
 Green powdered drink blends are considered healthy.

-However, many of the brands out there are loaded with goitrogens!
+However, many green drink superfood brands are loaded with goitrogens!

 I mean L-O-A-D-E-D!

 Drinking green powdered formulas that contain these RAW goitrogens every day could cause dramatic consequences to your thyroid and reproductive organs, despite all the other benefits from these superfoods.
 (Again, I am not referring to eating cooked kale or broccoli or brussels, etc. I AM REFERRING TO RAW GOITROGENS FOUND IN SOME GREEN SUPERFOOD BLENDS.

 (At the bottom of this article, I have a goitrogen-free blend/option for you!)